keunwoochoi/coverage-at-k/README.md

 ## Coverage-at-K: Details

-Coverage-at-K (C@K) is the fraction of categories that have at least more than K items.
-In many cases, C@K would be the higher, the better, though it may be the opposite depending on the application.
+Coverage-at-K (C@K) is the fraction of categories that have **more than** K items.
+This makes C@0 equal to standard coverage (non-empty proportion).
+In many cases, higher is better, though it may be the opposite depending on the application.

 - K = 0: reduces to standard coverage (non-empty categories / total possible)
 - As K increases, C@K decreases, showing how many categories are sufficiently populated